10 Best Attractions and Activites in Fort Myers: History, Sports and Nature

 The Fort Myers area is bursting with things to see and do, offering up unmatched natural beauty, sporting events, historical sites and cultural opportunities.
-No matter your interests, you will find an array of options to satisfy your every vacation desire.
+No matter your interests, you will find an array of options to satisfy all of your vacation desires.

 Sun and sea lovers will drool over the gorgeous shell-filled beaches of Sanibel Island, while the historic Edison & Ford Winter Estates will fascinate history buffs and inquiring minds.
 Meanwhile, sports fans will find multiple opportunities to soak in the excitement of Spring Training with both the Boston Red Sox and the Minnesota Twins gearing up in Fort Myers' stadiums for the regular baseball season.

-Almost every traveler to Fort Myers will enjoy spotting manatees -- you won't be able to believe that sailors really used to confuse these guys for mermaids! -- at the Lee County Manatee Park.
+Almost every traveler to Fort Myers will enjoy spotting manatees at the Lee County Manatee Park.
+Hard to believe that sailors really used to confuse these guys for mermaids!
 There are few places that offer the opportunity to canoe or kayak alongside these magical giants; thrilling to outdoor enthusiasts and wildlife lovers alike.
-Nature lover will also swoon over the J. N. "Ding" Darling National Wildlife Refuge on Sanibel Island, where more than 200 species of birds can be spotted alongside alligators, sea turtles and river otters.
+Nature lover will also swoon over the J. N. "Ding" Darling National Wildlife Refuge on Sanibel Island, where more than 200 species of birds can be spotted alongside alligators, sea turtles, river otters and more.

 Let 10Best guide you to these attractions and more.